Ayms/bitcoin-transactions/README.md

 bitcoin-transactions
 ===

-Bitcoin transactions made simple for standard or multisig wallets, create and send by your own your Bitcoin, Bitcoin Cash, Bitcoin Gold, Zcash, etc transactions, manage your keys and do not disclose them to dubious wallets software
+Bitcoin transactions made simple for standard or multisig wallets, create and send by your own your Bitcoin, Bitcoin Cash, Bitcoin Gold, Bitcoin Diamond, Zcash (to come Litecoin, others, suggestions welcome) transactions, manage your keys and do not disclose them to dubious wallets software

 ## Rationale